Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Conclusion and Discussions

 \section{Conclusion and Discussions}

 In this paper, we consider the geometric landscape connection of the manifold and the factorization formulations in low-rank matrix optimization.
-We establish an equivalence on the sets of FOSPs and SOSPs between two formulations and show a sandwich inequality on the eigenvalues of the corresponding Riemannian and Euclidean Hessians.
+We establish sandwich inequalities on the corresponding eigenvalues of the Riemannian and Euclidean Hessians and show an equivalence on the sets of FOSPs, SOSPs and strict saddles between two formulations.
+These results provide partial reasons for the similar empirical performance of manifold and factorization approaches in low-rank matrix optimization.
 Finally, we apply our main results to three applications in machine learning and signal processing.